Tech-invite3GPPspaceIETF RFCsSIP

 • The PCF may also use the network analytics as input to its policy decision to apply operator defined actions for example for the UE context(s) or PDU Session(s).

-• Based on the notification of "Load Level Information" for network slice(s), the PCF may give priority to consider the one with lowest load for an application, and the PCF may update URSP on Network Slice Selection Policy.
+• Based on the "Load Level Information" statistics or predictions for network slice(s), the PCF may give priority to consider the network slice(s) with lowest load for an application, and the PCF may update URSP on Network Slice Selection Policy.

 • Based on the "UE communication" statistics or predictions, the PCF may consider the DNN in Traffic characterization and associated Traffic Volume, Spatial validity and inactivity time, and the PCF may update URSP on DNN Selection Policy for associated UEs.